 Includes 10ft cable.

 Sensor Membrane within the probe should be replaced every 3 months

 Dissolved oxygen can easily be manipulated with either air pumps and air stones, aiming return nozzles at the surface of the water, or a water pump that vertically pushes the water to the surface to allow for gas exchange.
-In a typical reef tank most O2 is lost and transferred with CO2 at the surface of the water.
+In a typical reef tank, most O2 is lost and transferred with CO2 at the surface of the water.
 Another large sink for dissolved oxygen to be consumed is settled detritus, food, and other dissolved organic compounds.
 As the process breaks down organic compounds dissolved oxygen will be consumed.
-For over stocked tanks that can cause a huge issue as your animals will consume the oxygen as well as their waste which could lead to dangerously low levels of dissolved oxygen.
+For overstocked tanks that can cause a huge issue as your animals will consume the oxygen as well as their waste which could lead to dangerously low levels of dissolved oxygen.

 Dissolved Oxygen Saturation Table

-As an example a tank with a salinity of 35ppt and a temperature of 78.8 degrees Fahrenheit can have a maximum dissolved oxygen amount of 6.64ppm.
+As an example, a tank with a salinity of 35ppt and a temperature of 78.8 degrees Fahrenheit can have a maximum dissolved oxygen amount of 6.64ppm.
 A freshwater tank with a salinity of 5ppt at 75.2 degrees can dissolve 8.16ppm of oxygen at 100% saturation.
 On average dissolved oxygen (DO) rates will be around 70%.
-We suggest maintaining a DO level between 4.5-7ppm, as stress signs can be seen anywhere below 4ppm and fatalities can start to happen below 3ppm.
+We suggest maintaining a DO level of 4.5-7ppm, as stress signs can be seen anywhere below 4ppm and fatalities can start to happen below 3ppm.